 Apple pie, baseball, and Dominiques!
-As the oldest American breed, Dominiques hold a special place in the poultry fancy of this country.
-They are prized for their ability to forage, their egg laying abilities, and their ease of keeping.
+As the oldest American breed, the Dominique holds a special place in the poultry fancy of this country.
+They are prized for their ability to forage, their egg-laying abilities, and their ease of keeping.
 Dominiques have a rose comb and are a cold hardy breed.

-Production: Dominiques are considered a dual purpose breed, but they are excellent layers, producing 180-260 brown eggs annually.
+Production: Dominiques are considered a dual-purpose breed, but they are excellent layers, producing 180-260 brown eggs annually.
 Dominique hens are broody.
-They do grow to a good table weight, as well with a yellow skin color.
+They do grow to a good table weight, as well with yellow skin color.
 Traditionally, homesteaders used their ample feathers for pillows and mattresses.

 Temperament: Hens are known to be calm and reliable, but roosters can be quite protective.
 Some owners even report that roosters have killed small rodents, cats, or snakes!
 Dominique chickens are good foragers.

-In fact, no one even knows why they are called Dominiques.
-There are many myths and half-truths and theories about this much loved breed.
+No one even knows why they are called Dominiques.
+There are many myths and half-truths and theories about this much-loved breed.
 What we do know for sure is that there have been Dominiques in this country for a very long time.
 The breed was a favorite with homesteaders because they are good foragers, good mothers, and generally easy to care for.